Download FND app Android Aapp IoS App

 And there are also many people who develop FND at times of stress.
 But this does not mean the stress was the only factor or even the main one.

-Of course life stresses, both recent and remote, makes everything worse, and it can be a major cause of FND in some people, but in many people it is not that important.
+Of course life stresses, both recent and remote, make everything worse, and it can be a major cause of FND in some people, but in many people, it is not that important.

 Many people understand why other people may need to see a psychologist / psychiatrist, but have trouble thinking of themselves as being someone that ever would.
 If you want to ‘pull out all the stops’ of treatment, you may have to leave aside your prejudices to do so.